 Given that annual updates to physician payments already fail to keep up with the cost of providing services, adding large-scale payment reductions will only make it even more difficult for many physician specialties, including EM, to continue providing care.
 Medicare's access problems present differently for EM when compared with other specialties and primary care.
-While continued cuts and insufficient reimbursement may incentivize other physician specialties to ultimately opt out of Medicare, emergency physicians are essentially required to participate given the nature of emergency medicine staffing and contracting practices.
+While continued cuts and insufficient reimbursement may incentivize other physician specialties to ultimately opt out of Medicare, emergency physicians are essentially required to participate given Emergency Medical Treatment and Labor Act (EMTALA) as well as the nature of emergency medicine as a hospital-based specialty.
 And as economic incentives and continued system consolidation have encouraged hospitals to outsource physician specialties like EM and others, emergency physicians tend to practice in groups - small, mid-size, or large - that contract with a hospital or system to provide emergency care.
 Since emergency physicians must treat every patient that walks through the doors of the ED, regardless of insurance status or ability to pay, these contracts almost always require the emergency physician group to participate in Medicare.
-In theory, these dynamics would guarantee access to emergency care regardless of the reimbursement environment; however, as physician payments continue to decrease, new generations of physicians will have fewer incentives to pursue EM when compared with other more competitive and financially-viable specialties that provide greater freedom of practice.
+In theory, these dynamics would guarantee access to emergency care regardless of the reimbursement environment; however, as physician payments continue to decrease, new generations of physicians will have fewer incentives to pursue EM when compared with other more competitive and financially-viable specialties that provide greater freedom of practice, creating challenges for hospitals to try and keep the ED doors open with sufficient staff.